The town of Williamsburg plans to replace the

 ★ ★ ★

-The material below is the original main page of the web site, from Dec.
-2023, a time when MassDOT planned to extend the sidewalk bike path all the way up South Main St. to the library end of the street.
+The material below is the original main page of the web site, from a time when MassDOT planned to extend the sidewalk bike path all the way up South Main to the library end of the street.
+Unlike the Greenway committee, MassDOT listened to the neighborhood’s objections and changed their plans.

 Plans to replace a neighborhood sidewalk in Haydenville with an 8' wide bicycle+pedestrian path are opposed by nearly all residents of the street, who wish instead to convert the street to a bicycle boulevard, with bicycles traveling in the street.
 They point out that this is what is recommended by bikeway planning manuals from the Massachusetts Department of Transportation, the Federal Highway Administration and other agencies.